INSPIRATIONS

 Barry performed the Sinatra classic "That's Life" in various concerts, as featured on the VHS/DVD video "Manilow Live!" (taped in Nashville, February 2000) and on the 2005 double-CD, "2Nights Live!" (from the One Night Live!
 One Last Time!
 Tour).
 Barry also included Frank Sinatra's "Young At Heart" on The Greatest Songs of the Fifties.

-Not only has Barry performed many years on the very stage at the Las Vegas Hilton that was once home to Elvis Presley, he has recorded/performed songs made famous by The King: "If I Can Dream" (Barry Manilow Live on Broadway), "Are You Lonesome Tonight" (The Greatest Songs of the Fifties), "Can't Help Falling In Love" (The Greatest Songs of the Sixties).
+Not only has Barry performed many years on the very stage at the Las Vegas Hilton that was once home to Elvis Presley, he has recorded/performed songs made famous by The King: "If I Can Dream" (Barry Manilow Live on Broadway), "Are You Lonesome Tonight" (The Greatest Songs of the Fifties), "Can't Help Falling In Love" (The Greatest Songs of the Sixties), "Love Me Tender" (The Greatest Love Songs of All Time).

 Speaking of the GREAT ones, Barry has covered the Beatles with "Yesterday" and "And I Love Her" (from The Greatest Songs of the Sixties), as well as "The Long And Winding Road" (from The Greatest Songs of the Seventies).

-Barry has crossed paths with Frankie Valli over the years -- "Let's Hang On" (1981, If I Should Love Again), "Can't Take My Eyes Off You" (2006, The Greatest Songs of the Sixties) and "My Eyes Adored You" (2007, The Greatest Songs of the Seventies) -- And the incredible Righteous Brothers -- "You've Lost That Lovin' Feeling" (2006, The Greatest Songs of the Sixties) and "Unchained Melody" (2006, The Greatest Songs of the Fifties, former #1 by Les Baxter, His Chorus & Orchestra in 1955).
+Barry has crossed paths with Frankie Valli over the years -- The Four Seasons' "Let's Hang On" (1981, If I Should Love Again), "Can't Take My Eyes Off You" (2006, The Greatest Songs of the Sixties) and "My Eyes Adored You" (2007, The Greatest Songs of the Seventies).

 Take That may have inspired both the 1993 version and 1993 remix of Barry's "Could It Be Magic", but Donna Summer fans recall it was she who had the original uptempo version about 17 years earlier.
 Of course, the real inspiration behind "Could It Be Magic" was Frederic Chopin's "Prelude in C Minor (Opus 28, No. 20)".
 Donna Summer also joined Barry on stage at the Mandalay Bay Resort (June 5, 2004), performing the uptempo version of "Could it Be Magic."